• Art magazine

 In the far north of Germany, Paul Schrader the popular painter of the hour.
 AD team was able to visit him for the series #thirtysomething in his home, a real backyard oasis that is rarely found in big cities.

-In a quiet street near Hamburg Altona and the ski jump, Paul Schrader lives the penultimate house and stands in front of one of his works sold in the winter garden.
-Almost all works of art by the 40-year-old painter have long been sold, which underlines his popularity and success.
+On a quiet street near Hamburg-Altona and the Schanze district, Paul Schrader lives in the second-to-last house and stands in the conservatory in front of one of his sold works.
+Almost all of the 40-year-old painter's works have long since been sold, underscoring his popularity and success.

-Schrader himself says that he never thought that his art would be so much worth.
-For him it was always just an expression of his own emotions and thoughts on canvas or paper.
-But over time, he realized that many people feel addressed by his works and are willing to spend a lot of money on it.
+Schrader himself says he never imagined his art would be worth so much.
+For him, it was always simply an expression of his own emotions and thoughts on canvas or paper.
+But over time, he realized that many people are drawn to his works and are willing to pay a lot of money for them.

-But Schrader remains modest and down to earth.
-He continues to work hard on new projects and cannot be distracted from his success.
-For him, his art is still a way to express his innermost feelings - regardless of whether they are sold or not.
+But Schrader remains humble and down-to-earth.
+He continues to work hard on new projects and doesn't let his success distract him.
+His art remains a way for him to express his innermost feelings—whether they sell or not.

-And yet Schrader's success also has something inspiring: he shows all of us that it is possible to realize our dreams - if we only have the courage to do what we really want.
-Ultimately, life is about being happy - regardless of whether you work as a lawyer or an artist.
+And yet, Schrader's success also has something inspiring about it: It shows us all that it's possible to realize our dreams—if we only have the courage to do what we truly want.
+Because ultimately, life is about being happy—regardless of whether you work as a lawyer or an artist.

 In an interview with AD , the painter prize that the house was once a factory hall in a back yard .
 Although he claims that fish cans were once produced here, he is not quite sure.
 The hall originally had a length of 50 meters, but was divided into sections in the eighties and sold as five town houses.
 The winter gardens were added to the renovation, while the garden was previously a paved industrial farm.

-The house was acquired in the eighties by the painter's mother, while he has rented it since 2012.
-He originally planned to move in with his former friend, but they separated and suddenly had a lot of space.
-For this reason, the middle floor was transformed into its painting room .
+The painter's mother purchased the house in the 1980s, and he has been renting it since 2012.
+He originally planned to move in with his ex-girlfriend, but they split up, and he suddenly had a lot of space.
+So the middle floor was converted into his painting room .

 Paul Schrader has taken an unusual path into the art world.
 At the end of 2018, he gave up his job as a lawyer and dared to jump at an art academy without training.
 Already as a teenager, he experimented with graffiti and presented his art on public walls.
 Later he even did commissioned work, such as spraying an entire house wall with his crew in Dresden.